Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "We are being hailed, captain," Urgug reported.

 Ian was still considering the elegant ship above them.
-"Put her through…"
+"Put her through..."

 Captain Tomoe turned out to be no less stunning than her ship, clad in formal silk robes.
 She bowed at the hips in greeting, and Ian caught the translator’s work in the mis-match between the movement of her lips and the words he actually heard.